senarvi/theanolm/docs/training.rst

   sampling a subset of the vocabulary for each mini-batch and contrast the correct target words to these *noise* words only, instead of the whole vocabulary.
 Only normal softmax output layer supports sampling.
-This is explained in more detail below.
+This is explained in the `Cost function` section below.

 A vocabulary has to be provided for ``theanolm train`` command using the ``--vocabulary`` argument.
 If classes are not used, the vocabulary is simply a